 Add flour, baking powder and salt to a large bowl and mix to combine.
 Add egg and 1 cup cooled broth.
 Stir together until combined.
 Dough should be stiff.

-Disclosure: I was provided with a French Oven for recipe development and Le Creuset is sponsoring the giveaway.
-I was not compensated for this post.
+Disclosure: I was provided with a French Oven for recipe development by Le Creuset I was not compensated for this post.
 All opinions are my own.